davepar/gcalendarsync/README.md

 * Save the script.

 That's it.
 Start entering and modifying events.
 You can add extra columns, and they'll be ignored.
+See the "How to Sync" section below for how to run the script.

 ## Configuration options